 As far as I can tell, Facebook is the most searched for term on the web.

-However, when compared to Facebook’s growth over the same period you can see Twitter is barely a blip on the radar.
-What’s interesting to note here is that a) the volume of queries for Facebook crushes those for Twitter, but also that b) Facebook continues to grow like a weed:
+What’s interesting to note here is that a) the volume of queries for Facebook crushes those for Twitter and b) Facebook’s trajectory continues unabated up and to the right.

 Although Peter and I had expected Facebook would be well above Twitter in query volume, we had not realized the order of magnitude.

 We then ran more comparisons against other popular keywords:

 Now granted, a good many of these searches are for people searching for Facebook in order to login (many people search for Facebook rather than typing Facebook.com).
 However, even compared to other major web portals like ESPN, Facebook is on another level.
 And what really puts all this in perspective: Facebook is a company that has only existed for 5 years!